ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 # Changelog

-Removed Fly (It was patched due to anticheat.)
+Removed Fly (It was patched due to the custom anticheat which could be old versus due to lagbacks.
+And Vector used a simulation/prediction ac.)

 .toggle all (does not work, will be fixed)

-Added better Scaffold bypass.
+Added better Scaffold bypass by using a multi block scaffold (instead of just one inv space.
+It uses multiple.
+I might add a video showing this.)

-Added basic ClickGUI (still some bugs) currently bound to key "\\"
+Added basic ClickGUI (still some bugs) currently bound to key "\\" (Our Job is to make the GUI better than the basic!)

 # Installation

 Copy tampermonkey.user.js and paste into your preferred userscript manager.

+(M0duleMaster64's comment - Or use the main.js and manually put in the injection.js after the main)

 # Discord

-Join us on Discord [here](https://discord.gg/PwpGemYhJx)!
+Join us on Discord! [here](https://discord.gg/PwpGemYhJx)!

 # Gallery
 Hacks On!